learnbyexample/100_page_python_intro/100_page_python_intro.md

 for(i = start; i > stop; i += step)
 ```

-Here's is a sample multiplication table.
+Here's is a sample multiplication table:

 ```ruby
 >>> num = 9